iFaxity/kirei/README.md

 ### Provide & Inject

-Provide/inject are just like from Vue 3.
+Provide/inject is identical to Vue.
 It is used for an element to share functionality to child elements.

-As provided values only flows downward it is not possible for members to leak to parents As it only flows to children it is not possible to leak members to parent elements.
+As provided members only flows downward it is not possible for them to flow upward to any parents.
+As it only flows to children it is not possible to leak members to parent elements.

 ```js